plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 .. code-block:: solidity

-   function challengeExitDeprecated(
+   function deprecateExit(
-       Checkpoint _checkpoint,
+       Checkpoint _checkpoint
-       bytes _deprecationWitness
    ) public

 Description
 ^^^^^^^^^^^
-Challenges an exit by showing that the checkpoint from which it spends has been `deprecated`_.
-Immediately cancels the exit.
+Allows the predicate address to cancel an exit which is deprecated.

 Parameters
 ^^^^^^^^^^
 1. ``_checkpoint`` - ``Checkpoint``: `The checkpoint`_ referenced by the exit.
-2. ``_deprecationWitness`` - ``bytes``: Witness data provided to the predicate contract to prove the state update is deprecated.

 Requirements
 ^^^^^^^^^^^^
-- **MUST** ensure the ``Checkpoint`` is indeed deprecated by calling the ``verifyDeprecation(_checkpoint, _deprecationwitness)`` on the ``checkpoint.stateUpdate.predicateAddress`` .
+- **MUST** ensure the ``msg.sender`` is the ``_checkpoint.stateUpdate.predicateAddress`` to ensure the deprecation is authenticated.
 - **MUST** delete the ``exit`` from ``exits`` at the ``checkpointId`` .

 Rationale
 ^^^^^^^^^
 If a transaction exists spending from a checkpoint, the checkpoint may still be valid, but an exit on it is not.
-This challenge deletes the exit by demonstrating such a transaction.
+This method allows the predicate to remove the exit if it has determined it to be outdated.

 -------------------------------------------------------------------------------